Certificate IV in Hospitality

 The Certificate IV in Hospitality qualification allows students to use and learn a broad range of hospitality skills combined with sound knowledge of the hospitality industry.
 Learn to work independently and within a team and study areas such as customer service, conflict resolution, leading and managing people, preparing barista coffee and serving food and beverages.

 Important Notice: This course is not available for International Students.

-- For Certificate level courses, student must have completed a minimum of Year 10 schooling or equivalent or to be a mature age student (20 years of age and above)
+- For Certificate level courses, students must have completed a minimum of Year 10 schooling or equivalent or to be a mature age student (20 years of age and above).

 |BSBDIV501||Manage Diversity in the Work Place|